FlorianWilk/SpotMicroAI/README.md

 # SpotMicro AI
-This Project is work in progress and documenting my progress on the goal of making a four-legged robot walk.
+This Project is heavily work in progress and documenting my progress on the goal of making a four-legged robot walk.
 It is NOT a working or even finished Project you might want to use!

+I do not think that the Hardware i use here will be enough to finally have a very smooth walking Robot like for Example the real SpotMini.
+See this more as a Research-Project where I try to use cheap Hardware and other People's Work to learn more about how this all works.

-I started this Project because i got inspired by some very smart people/companies and projects out there and want to understand and adapt their work on my personal wish to create a small "clone" of a "BostonDynamics SpotMini"-kind-of-looking but self-learning Robot.
+I started this Project because i got inspired by some very smart People/Companies and Projects out there and want to understand and adapt their work on my personal wish to create a small "clone" of a "BostonDynamics SpotMini"-kind-of-looking but self-learning Robot.

 My Goal is to create a) a working physical Robot, b) a simulated Environment to be able to c) do RL training to make it walk.
 There are other ways of achiving this, i think.
 The use of InverseKinematics only, combined with a robust ground detection could also solve the problem and might be "more straight-forward" / yet already very challenging.
-The reason why i want to try a combination of both is because i believe that a well trained RL-Model could be move stable and robust in different situations where the physical robot leaves controlled environments or parts like Servos or Legs become unstable or even break.
+I want to try a combination of both, because i believe that a well trained RL-Model could be move stable and robust in different situations where the physical robot leaves controlled environments or parts like Servos or Legs become unstable or may even break.
 Nevertheless we will have to create a precise IK-Model to be able to have some kind of guided training.

 ## a) The Robot